-- 1.1.
-Further define our community safety campaigns to make sure we have a clear annual set of campaigns to influence people taking safer actions to prevent incidents, promote home fire safety visits, reinforce the benefits of smoke detectors, domesticsprinklers, mist suppression systems, and advise about what to do during an incident. - 1.2.
-Enhance our efforts to communicate road safety messages to those most at risk to reduce death and injury. - 1.3.
-Review the effectiveness of our road safety education events and initiatives, delivered across Devon and Somerset in collaboration with partners including Learn to Live, Survive the Drive, Biker Down and My Red Thumb. - 1.4.
-Increase communication campaigns to educate building owners about the impact of false alarms on the fire service and their business. - 1.5.
-Work with those who are responsible for flood defence planning to support flood prevention effort using our experience in responding to water rescue and flood incidents. - 1.6.
-Engage closely with planning authorities to ensure that the housing growth includes domestic sprinklers or/water mist suppression systems in high risk housing to ensure that these buildings are safer for people. - 1.7.
-Improve our use of data and intelligence to more effectively target those people most at risk of fire. - 1.8.
-Improve our learning from serious incidents to identify how we can improve our prevention and protection work. - 1.9.
-Increase our work with partners to help communities prepare themselves for severe weather events, by providing training and storage for equipment. - 1.10.
-We will prepare for the impact of climate change on our communities (wildfire, flooding etc.) and work with partners to reduce the impact.
+- 1.1 Further define our community safety campaigns to make sure we have a clear annual set of campaigns to influence people taking safer actions to prevent incidents, promote home fire safety visits, reinforce the benefits of smoke detectors, domestic sprinklers and mist suppression systems and provide advice about what to do during an incident. - 1.2 Enhance our efforts to communicate road safety messages to those most at risk to reduce death and injury. - 1.3 Review the effectiveness of our road safety education events and initiatives, delivered across Devon and Somerset in collaboration with partners including Learn to Live, Survive the Drive, Biker Down and My Red Thumb. - 1.4 Increase communication campaigns to educate building owners about the impact of false alarms on the fire service and their business. - 1.5 Work with those who are responsible for flood defence planning to support flood prevention efforts using our experience in responding to water rescue and flood incidents. - 1.6 Engage closely with planning authorities to ensure that the housing growth includes domestic sprinklers or/water mist suppression systems in high risk housing to ensure that these buildings are safer for people. - 1.7 Improve our use of data and intelligence to more effectively target those people most at risk of fire. - 1.8 Improve our learning from serious incidents, including the Grenfell Tower fire, to identify how we can improve our prevention and protection work. - 1.9 Increase our work with partners to help communities prepare themselves for major emergencies and severe weather events, by providing training and storage for equipment. - 1.10 We will prepare for the impact of climate change on our communities (for example wildfire and flooding) and work with partners to reduce the impact. - 1.11 We will develop local risk management plans for each station area, involving staff, partners and communities, to help us shape and improve the service we provide. - Text added.
+Explanation to provide additional clarity following consultation feedback as mentioned on page 44. - Bullet added.
+Explanation added in response to feedback that the draft did not account for very specific local differences.